Yotshiba/grade_callculater_or_simulator/README.md

 ## How to Use

+1.  **Import Data** (Optional): Click "Import" and paste your course data to automatically fill the form.
-1.  **Add Courses**: Click "Add Course" to add more rows.
+2.  **Add Courses**: Click "Add Course" to add more rows.
-2.  **Enter Details**: Fill in the Course Name, Credits, and select a Grade.
+3.  **Enter Details**: Fill in the Course Name, Credits, and select a Grade.
-3.  **Calculate**: Click "Calculate GPA" to see the GPA for the current entries.
+4.  **Calculate**: Click "Calculate GPA" to see the GPA for the current entries.
 4.  **Save**:
     *   Select the **Year**.
     *   Enter a **Semester Name** (e.g., "Semester 1").